 Positive social connections

-Basic needs like sleep and relaxation have a big impact on whether Gen Z is happy or not.
+Basic needs like sleep and relaxation have a significant impact on whether Gen Z is happy or not.

-They also feel less positive when they compare themselves to others.
+They also tend to feel less positive when comparing themselves to others.

-Face-to-face interaction is good for Gen Z's health
+Direct interaction is good for Gen Z's health.

-One key takeaway from the survey was that the happiest Generation Zers “are at least twice as likely to say they often feel loved, supported, and connected to the people around them.”
+One key takeaway from the survey is that the happiest Gen Z individuals “are at least twice as likely to say they often feel loved, supported, and connected to those around them.”

-However, only about a third of Gen Z say they don't often feel supported or loved by others.
+However, only about one-third of Gen Z say they don't often feel supported or loved by others.

-“There’s this perception that Gen Z is really connected, but are those connections high quality?
-Are they giving you the love and support that you really need?”
-Hrynowski says.
+“There’s a perception that Gen Z is truly connected, but are those connections high-quality?
+Do they give you the love and support you really need?” – Hrynowski said.

-The report suggests that social media may be contributing to this.
-Gen Z may have many online relationships with their peers, but many of them may lack depth.
+The report indicates that social media may contribute to this.
+Gen Z may have many online relationships with their peers, but many of these relationships may lack depth.

-“Those connections, especially on social media, [Brooks] calls them the junk food of social connections,” he says.
+He said, "Those connections, especially on social media, [Brooks] calls them the snacks of social connections."

-“Like junk food, you can eat it, you'll feel full for 10-15 minutes, but it's empty calories and you find yourself not being satisfied in the way you need in terms of real social connection.”
+"Like junk food, you can eat it, you'll feel full for 10-15 minutes, but it's empty calories and you find yourself not getting the satisfaction you need in terms of real social connection."

-It’s important for Gen Z to not rely solely on social media to interact with their friends.
-“People who spend more time with their friends and family are more likely to feel more fulfilled in the long run,” says Hrynoski.
+It's important for Gen Z not to rely solely on social media to interact with their friends.
+Hrynoski says, "Those who spend more time with their friends and family are more likely to experience lasting satisfaction."

--> 8 "no's" in marriage to help maintain family happiness
+-> 8 "don'ts" in marriage that help maintain family happiness

 T. Linh (According to CNBC)